How to shoot clay pigeons: Key clay pigeon shooting tips

 Right handed?
 Then your weight should be on the front, left foot, with your toes pointing towards the intended kill zone.
 If you’re a left hander it’s the opposite way around and the right foot takes the lead.

-Practice and work hard on getting this position right.
-It is an important part of your technique.
+It’s worth taking the time to get this position right because it affects your technique.
 If you don’t master it you will not be able to twist your body sufficiently to complete the swing when aiming for certain targets.
+Which means you’re likely to miss.

 Placing the stock butt